BrayanBJ27/gymBackendAddMicroservice/README.md

 # Create Reservations Machine GYM Service

-This is the microservice for creating reservations machines in the GYM FITNESS BODY.
+This is the microservice to create reservations for the GYM FITNESS BODY machines.

 ## Group Members